dkrasnovdev/siberiana-nginx/README.md

    Replace `<domain>` with actual domain and `<container_name>:<container_port>` with container information.

-   **IMPORTANT: DO NOT UNCOMMENT THE HTTPS SERVER BLOCKS AND UPSTREAM SECTIONS AT THIS STEP❗️**
+   **IMPORTANT: DO NOT UNCOMMENT THE HTTPS SERVER BLOCKS AND UPSTREAM SECTIONS AT THIS STEP.**

 3. Edit the `init-letencrypt.sh` script: